Warehouse Shelving

 5. Conclusion

-Efficient warehouse storage design relies on using a mixture of different shelving types to accommodate the specific items being stored.
-In order to make informed decisions about the fitout of a warehouse, it is essential to understand the names and characteristics of the various shelving systems available.
-This understanding is the first step towards making the right choices and optimizing the overall efficiency of your warehouse.
+shelving types to accommodate the specific items being stored.
+In order to make informed decisions about the right pallet racking system for a specific warehouse, it is essential to understand the names and characteristics of the various racking systems available.
+This understanding is the first step towards making the right choices to maximise space utilisation in a new warehouse or an existing one.